ipld/go-storethehash/README.md

 ### Index

 The index is an append-only log that maps keys to offsets in the primary storage.
 Updates are always appended, there are no in-place updates.
 The index consists of so-called record lists.
 There is one record list per bucket.
 Such a list contains all keys that are mapped to one specific bucket.
+If storethehash is restarted with a different number of index bits that it previously had, the index files are automatically migrated to the new size.

 The index is split across multiple files on disk.
-By default, each of these files may reach a maximum size of approximately 1GiB.
-When all record lists in an index file are no longer referenced by any file offsets in the Bucket, that index file can be deleted.
-These unused index files are removed, in order, by the index garbage collector.
+By default, each of these files may reach a maximum size of approximately 1GiB, where the last record in that file must start before the 1GiB limit.
+The index has garbage collection that truncates deleted records from the end of index files and removes empty index files.

 #### Record list